yadisnel/go-mesh/README.md

 service.Run()
 ```

-See the [docs](https://yadisnel.github.io/go-ms) for detailed information on the architecture, installation and use of go-mesh.
+See the [docs](https://yadisnel.github.io/go-ms) for detailed information on the architecture, installation and use of go-ms.

 ## License

-Go Mesh is Apache 2.0 licensed.
+go-ms is Apache 2.0 licensed.